sayedimac/mslearn-github-copilot-dev/Instructions/Labs/m02-ghcopilot-document-explain.md

 1. Switch to the browser window for your GitHub account.

-1. Open the new AccelerateDevGitHubCopilot repository in your GitHub account.
+1. Open the new AccelerateDevGHCopilot repository in your GitHub account.

-    If you don't see your AccelerateDevGitHubCopilot repository, refresh the page.
+    If you don't see your AccelerateDevGHCopilot repository, refresh the page.
 If you still don't see the repository, try the following steps:

     1. Switch to Visual Studio Code.
     1. Open your notifications (a notification was generated when the new repository was published).
     1. Select **Open on GitHub** to open your repository.

-1. On the Code tab of your AccelerateDevGitHubCopilot repository, select **Add a README**.
+1. On the Code tab of your AccelerateDevGHCopilot repository, select **Add a README**.

 1. In the README.md editor, type **Coming soon** and then select **Commit changes**.